There are four key reasons why energy prices vary by region.

 Energy is generated in a number of ways.
 Discover where, what and how your home energy is created?
 Find out what your current energy supplier's fuel mix is.

-Learn moreRecord meter readings from a standard dial meter, digital meter or an Economy 7 gas and electricity meters in this Uswitch guide to reading energy meters.
+Learn moreFind out how to take meter readings from any type of gas or electricity meter in this Uswitch guide to reading energy meters.

 Learn more